bitwarden/contributing-docs/docs/contributing/featureflags.md

 - The first time a configuration value is accessed
 - Every hour after first access

-To use a feature flag, you should first define the new feature flag as an enum value in the `Constants` enum.
+To use a feature flag, you should first define the new feature flag as a string constant value in the `Constants` file.

 Once that is defined, the value can be retrieved by injecting the `IConfigService` and using one of the retrieval methods: